joshuamorris3/namecheap-ddns-update/README.md

     -s SUBDOMAINS  comma separated list of subdomains (A records) to update -i IP          IP address to set the subdomain(s) to.
 If blank namecheap will use the callers public IP address.
+    -t INTERVAL    set up a interval at which to run this.
+Uses bash sleep format e.g. NUMBER[SUFFIX] where SUFFIX can be, s for seconds (default), m for minutes, h for hours, d for days
 ```

 ### With a known public IP